Nessi-datatool/nessi/docs/api/README.md

 ## Monitoring

-The API exposes Prometheus metrics at `/metrics` and integrates with Alertmanager for alerting.
+The API provides metrics that can be exported to various formats (JSON, CSV) for monitoring and analysis.
 Key metrics include:

 - Table metrics: size, count, etc.
 - Quality metrics: checks performed, violations